 2 teaspoons sugar

-1 teaspoon each: garlic powder, Italian seasoning blend and coarsely-ground black pepper
+1 teaspoon each: garlic powder, Italian seasoning and cracked black pepper

 1 packet granulated dry yeast

 2-4 additional tablespoons olive oil, for preparing baking pans

 For the filling (ingredients as fills 2 rotolo di pizza): (Note: Request your deli person to to do two things: 1) Slice each item as thinly as possible without it falling apart, ripping or tearing.
 This is very important.
 The meats and cheeses can be neither too thin or too thick.
 2) While slicing the meats and cheeses, have them stack neatly on top of each other so they lay flat.

 12 slices deluxe ham (the large, rectangular shaped ham)

 20 slices pepperoni (the larger, round deli-style pepperoni)